zilliztech/milvus-helm/charts/milvus/README.md

 So if you had deployed a cluster with helm chart version below 4.0.0 and also specified extra config, you need set the configs under `extraConfigFiles` when running `helm upgrade`.

+> **IMPORTANT** Milvus has removed mysql as meta store support from v2.3.1.
+And milvus helm chart has also removed mysql as dependency from chart version 4.1.8.

 ### Enable log to file

 By default, all the logs of milvus components will output stdout.
 If you wanna log to file, you'd install milvus with `--set log.persistence.enabled=true`.
 Note that you should have a storageclass with `ReadWriteMany` access modes.